nanobox-io/nanobox-engine-scala/README.md

 ```

 ## Build Process
-When [running a build](https://docs.nanboox.io/cli/build/), this engine compiles code by doing the following:
+When preparing your application for deploy, this engine compiles code by doing the following:

-- `sbt`
+- `sbt compile stage`

+*Heads Up:* This engine assumes you have [sbt-native-packager](https://github.com/sbt/sbt-native-packager/blob/master/README.md) configured.

 ## Basic Configuration Options